Test Web Applications on Real Devices

 • With Chrome Developer Tools from BrowserStack, you can debug iOS and Android websites from your computer without additional setup.

-Testing Local Deployments of Web Applications
+Testing Locally Hosted Web Applications

-But, Browserstack lets you link up your local or staging environment to more than 3000+ device-browser combinations and execute tests, making your web application testing feedback much more valuable.
-See how you can set it up in these simple steps:
+Browserstack lets you link up your local or staging environment to more than 3500+ device-browser combinations and execute tests, making your web application testing feedback much more valuable.

 • Download the Browserstack desktop tool from the Live dashboard local testing section.